 Do All Wisdom Teeth Need to Be Removed?

 Not necessarily.
-In rare cases, a person’s mouth can be large enough to accommodate all four wisdom teeth, assuming they all appear.
-However, this is a very rare occurrence, which means more than likely you’ll need to have at least one wisdom tooth removed in your life.
+Sometimes, a person’s mouth can be large enough to accommodate all four wisdom teeth, assuming they all appear.
+However, this is a very rare occurrence, which means more than likely you’ll need to have at least one wisdom tooth removed.
 Keep in mind that the longer you wait to have them removed, the more difficult it will be to do so.
 This is why many dentists pay very close attention to their development starting at a young age.

 It depends on the dental plan you use, but dental insurance may cover up to half of a wisdom tooth removal if it’s deemed medically necessary.
-Make sure to pay close attention to the annual cap your dental insurance is willing to pay up to, as your treatment may exceed it.
-If you need help paying for treatment, we recommend that you look into our office’s in-house dental savings plan or third-party financing companies like CareCredit, which make it easier to pay for treatments in monthly installments.
+Make sure to pay close attention to the annual cap your dental insurance is willing to pay, as your treatment may exceed it.
+If you need help paying for treatment, we recommend that you look into our dental office’s third-party financing options like CareCredit, which make it easier to pay for treatments in monthly installments.

 What to Expect from the Procedure

-The procedure is relatively straightforward and our dentists will walk you through the process in great detail before beginning treatment.
-To start, we’ll numb the area surrounding the tooth as well as the tooth itself, then use an elevator to gently remove your tooth from the periodontal ligament.
+The procedure is relatively straightforward, and our dentists will walk you through the process in great detail before beginning treatment.
+To start, we’ll numb the area surrounding the tooth as well as the tooth itself, make an incision in the gums to expose the tooth, then use an elevator to gently remove it from the periodontal ligament.
 Next, we’ll use a pair of dental forceps to grasp and pull the tooth as gently as possible.
 Since you’ll be treated with local anesthetic prior to the procedure, you should feel little to no sensation inside your mouth during the extraction.
-Finally, we’ll go over your aftercare instructions to ensure your healthy and speedy recovery.
+Finally, we’ll go over your aftercare instructions to ensure a healthy and speedy recovery.